 The retainer for non-employee directors was paid \$34,000 in cash and \$34,000 in the form of a stock award under the 2004 Plan.
 The stock award was determined based on the closing price of Tredegar common stock as reported on the NYSE on the date of grant.
 Each quarterly stock award became fully vested and transferable immediately upon the date of grant.
-For a further discussion of the 2004 Plan, see "Compensation of Executive Officers - Tredegar Corporation Amended and Restated 2004 Equity Incentive Plan" on page [] of this proxy statement.

-Retainers for our Chairman of the Board and committee chairpersons commenced after our Board elected members to these positions.
+Retainers for our Chairman of the Board and committee chairpersons and members commenced after our Board elected members to these positions.